-- Where required, turn off the Mesh, Geometry and Attributes layers and turn on the Deformed Mesh and Contour layers in the Treeview. - Press the Deformations... button in the Treeview to open the deformed mesh mesh properties dialog.
-Click the Specify factor option and enter a Factor of 1 and click the OK button.
+- If present in the Treeview, turn off the display of the Mesh, Geometry and Attributes layers.
+Then ensure the Deformed Mesh and Contour layers are present and displayed. - In the Treeview, ensure the Deformations factor is set to 1 and click the OK button.